jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 complicit, we're pushing a quarter century of Everything Rental now.
 So to do iTunes proper I'd need enough storage on this laptop to hold the music in my library on it, be logged in, and sync a selection of it to the iPod.
 I remember this now: they made life harder and worse on purpose.
-And now we have Spotify.
+And now we have Spotify, where we never had freedom or affordances at all.
+I remember thinking what an incredible act of charity it was that Spotify let your have an offline playlist on your device.
+I would have expected offline first as _a matter of course_ in prior hardware/software cycles.

 Rhythmbox and Gtkpod still don't sync correctly.
 Same database issues, so nothing I'd done with wiping the iPod had fixed the fundamental first issue.